The Ultimate Guide To Companion Planting With Bush Beans

 Image of companion planting with bush beans

-• Image 1: This image shows bush beans planted next to carrots.
+- Image 1: This image shows bush beans planted next to carrots.
 Carrots help to deter pests from attacking the beans, and the beans help to shade the carrots from the sun, which can help to prevent them from bolting.
-Image of Companion planting bush beans with carrots

-• Image 2: This image shows bush beans planted next to marigolds.
+- Image 2: This image shows bush beans planted next to marigolds.
 Marigolds help to repel pests from the beans, and they also add a splash of color to the garden.
-Image of Companion planting bush beans with marigolds

-• Image 3: This image shows bush beans planted next to nasturtiums.
+- Image 3: This image shows bush beans planted next to nasturtiums.
 Nasturtiums help to deter pests from the beans, and they also attract pollinators, which can help to improve the bean harvest.
-Image of Companion planting bush beans with nasturtiums

-• Image 4: This image shows bush beans planted next to tomatoes.
+- Image 4: This image shows bush beans planted next to tomatoes.
 Tomatoes help to deter pests from the beans, and they also benefit from the nitrogen that the beans fix in the soil.
-Image of Companion planting bush beans with tomatoes

-• Image 5: This image shows bush beans planted next to spinach.
+- Image 5: This image shows bush beans planted next to spinach.
 Spinach helps to suppress weeds and improve the drainage in the soil, which can benefit the beans.
-Image of Companion planting bush beans with spinach

 Post a Comment for "The Ultimate Guide To Companion Planting With Bush Beans"